Ice hockey in Seattle: Inaugural season

+Notable attendees included U.S. Senator Patty Murray, singer-songwriter Brandi Carlile, and several Seattle Kraken players and coaches.
+Captain Hilary Knight described the atmosphere: "It's a dream come true to represent the city of Seattle and what they stand for in terms of supporting their teams.
+This is a pinch-me moment."
+Despite the historic turnout, Seattle lost the game 3–0 to Minnesota.

+The Torrent earned their first franchise victory on December 3, 2025, defeating the New York Sirens 2–1 at Climate Pledge Arena in their third game.
+Alex Carpenter and Knight scored power play goals 22 seconds apart late in the third period to secure the comeback victory.

 Junior hockey (1977–present)

 In the Puget Sound region, two teams participate in the Canadian major junior leagues: the Seattle Thunderbirds, based 20 mi south of Seattle in Kent, and Everett Silvertips, 25 mi north of Seattle in Everett.
 Both play in the U.S. Division of the Western Conference of the Western Hockey League (WHL).
 From 1991 to 1995, the WHL also included a team from Tacoma, the Tacoma Rockets.

 The Seattle Jr. Totems compete in the United States Premier Hockey League and play their home games at Olympic View Arena in Mountlake Terrace, Washington, 13 mi north of Seattle.

 Professional minor-league teams in Tacoma (1930–2002)

 The city of Tacoma has hosted three now-defunct professional minor-league hockey franchises.

 Tacoma Tigers (1930–1931)

 The Tacoma Tigers were Tacoma's first entry into professional hockey, and played in the Pacific Coast Hockey League for part of the 1930–31 season.
 The Tigers were founded in 1928 in Victoria, British Columbia as the Victoria Cubs, whose arena burnt down on November 10, 1929, following the 1928–29 season.
 The Cubs spent the 1929–30 season as a traveling team before being purchased by H.A.
 Briggs with the intention of relocation to Tacoma.

 The team's stint representing Tacoma was a short one, as the team only played ten away games of their expected 35 game schedule before folding.
 The Tigers scored 12 goals and conceded 24 over the course of their two wins, seven loss, and one tie, two games of which were a double-header of shortened two-period games in Vancouver.
 The team was coached by Mickey MacKay.

 Despite a deadline extension from the league, the Tigers were unable to procure funding for the planned construction of their new hockey arena in Tacoma, and thus were disbanded on January 1, 1931.